 Businessman vs Entrepreneur: Similarities and Differences – Generally, we think businessmen and entrepreneurs are the same, but both words refer to a different individual approach to business.
 We can simply describe that businessman following the steps that some other person put before with an imitative idea.
-Entrepreneurs are the persons who create their path that other people didn’t put steps before with new ideas.
+Entrepreneurs are the persons who create their own path that other people didn’t put steps before with new ideas.

 Before discussing the difference between businessman and entrepreneur, first, discuss who is businessman and entrepreneur.

-Who is Businessman?
+Who is a Businessman?

 A businessman is a person who manages or runs a business firm and engages in commercial operations.
 A businessman’s main goal is to make money.
 They spot and take advantage of business opportunities.
 They are in charge of managing resources, making strategic choices, and keeping an eye on daily operations.
 They make sure the company is successful and financially viable.
 Businessmen frequently combine their expertise in a variety of fields.
 They work on business finance, marketing, operations, and leadership, which they use to successfully traverse the difficulties and complexity of the business world.
 They could be business owners or have executive and managerial roles in bigger enterprises.
 They help create wealth, jobs, and general economic growth, businessmen play a crucial role in the economy.